-PAS tests are optional if you are age 21 or older, and not on DUI probation.
-If you are under age 21 or on DUI probation, then you have to take the PAS test.
-If you refuse the PAS, then you will suffer serious consequences.
+PAS tests are optional if you are 21 or older and not on DUI probation, and the law says the officer must advise you of your right to refuse the PAS test.2 If you are under 21 or on DUI probation, then you have to take the PAS test.
+If you refuse the PAS, you could suffer serious consequences.3

 After an arrest for a drunk driving offense, you will have to take a blood or breath test.
 Typically, these are referred to as chemical tests.

 One of the first Breathalyzer® machines.

 The breathalyzer used by the police in Orange County both before and after an arrest are the same - Alco-Sensor VXL by Intoximeters Inc.